-This Digital Differentiation model is my example of weaving a web of flexible tools together for teaching and learning.
-To keep the model relevant, frequent updates are required, as new tools and trends emerge.
+This Digital Differentiation model is my original example of weaving a web of flexible tools together for teaching and learning.
+The model was designed in February, 2012.
+To keep the model relevant, it is frequently updated as new tools and trends emerge.

 Tuesday, February 7, 2012